RexActor/Front-End-Dev-First-Week-Challenge/README.md

 ## Description

-Site optimised for Search engines with symentic html tags
+Site optimised for Search engines with semantic html tag usage

 ## Table of Contents